Time Trackers, practical examples

 25 new holiday days on 1 January, save up to 5 days for 5 years

-Set the time tracker under Tables as follows:
+Set the Time Tracker under Account settings > Time Trackers as follows:

 This option periodized breaks up the balance per year, the default order indicates how many days are to be taken.
 In the example – the year's holiday days are cleared first, followed by the oldest year.

 25 new days every year